KevinA2505/VastVoid/README.md

 project root when the game exits.
 Spawning enemies load this file if present so their behaviour persists between sessions.

-### Attack orbit
+### Ability bar and attack orbit
-Press **R** while near an enemy ship to start an attack orbit around it for five seconds.
-During this manoeuvre all of your shots automatically target the orbited enemy.
-Enemies may also force your ship into an orbit with a 10% chance when they attack, but boosting will break the effect.
+Five ability slots now appear at the bottom of the screen.
+The first slot shows the **Boost** ability which is still activated with the left **Shift** key.
+The second slot triggers the **Orbit** skill using the **R** key or by clicking the slot.
+When used, your ship orbits the nearest enemy at a reduced speed and automatically fires once per second for the duration of the manoeuvre.
+Enemies may still force your ship into an orbit with a 10% chance when they attack, but boosting will break the effect.